engine-plus/StarLake/README.md

 Note:
   - Insert into statement turns `autoMerge` on by default
   - Spark SQL does not support to set hash partition while creating a StarTable
+  - Cannot perform INSERT INTO on a hash partitioned table, use `starTable.upsert()` instead
   - Some Spark SQL statements are not supported, see `org.apache.spark.sql.star.rules.StarLakeUnsupportedOperationsCheck`

 ### 8.1 Code Examples